Start Here!

 What to write: Experiments

-The IB and GCSE specify that you should carry out required practicals as part of your two year course.
+The IB specification specifies that you should carry out a number of practicals as part of your two year course.

 For now... don’t worry if you haven’t done these in class yet, they will be summarised in your textbook and your job is simply to open your textbook to the correct topic, identify the experiments that are related to the topic you’re working through and to summarise them in this section here.